NBTSC Refund Policy 2024

 By all means, contact us!
 We’re not heartless.
 We may ask for some kind of documentation and explanation, and we’ll be more flexible if we hear from you sooner rather than later, but if you can’t explain before camp, do so afterward.
-We’ll consider your situation individually.
+We’ll consider your situation individually, look at our bank account, and see what we can do.
 (Please email us, including the words “NBTSC Refund Request” in your subject line.)

 We automatically refund them.
 We don’t ship these items.
-(But if you have a sibling or close friend coming to camp, and they are willing to transport your T shirt, books, hoodie, etc., you can inform Maya and we’ll tag your items with your sibling’s/friend’s name.
+(But if you have a sibling or friend coming to camp, and they are willing to transport your T-shirt, books, hoodie, etc., you can inform our camper and family liaison (Maya), and we’ll tag your items with your sibling’s/friend’s name.
 If that sibling/friend neglects to pick up your stuff, we don’t offer a refund or shipping at that point.)

 No refunds for partial camp attendance

-We do not give refunds when someone chooses to leave camp part way through, whether due to illness, homesickness, or any other reason.
-Virtually all of our expenses are incurred before the start of the camp week.
+We do not give refunds when someone chooses to leave camp part way through, whether due to illness, homesickness, pre-planned event (like the start of college or a soccer tournament or a family wedding), or any other reason.
+Virtually all of our expenses are incurred before the start of the camp session.
 Also, the staff typically spends a lot of extra time with these individuals before they leave.
-We are more than happy to do so, but tend to get irritated if they later ask to have their money back.
+We are more than happy to do so, but tend to feel frustrated if they later ask to have their money back.

 Similarly, we cannot give refunds to people who have registered for more than one session if they choose during their first session not to attend another session.
 (Unless that session fills up anyway – see above.)